Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ```
 {
-root: STR, // URL of the VOLUME, only in the index file
+root: URL, // URL of the VOLUME, only in the index file
 last_change_by: UUID, // ID of the device that made the last change
 spec_version: INT,  // version of the VOLUME spec
 					// increment if migrations are needed